Michaelsalaja/Michaelsalaja/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Michael%20Salaja-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/michaelsalaja/)

 I am a postgraduate and a Cybersecurity Analyst with a profound interest in Incident detection and Response and a dedication to solving complex problems.
 I love solving problems more than I love myself.
-These hands-on-labs help build skills that will translate into real world SOC and Network Engineering
+These hands-on-labs help build skills that will translate into real world SOC and Network Engineering.

 ## Objective